astreum/whitepaper/README.md

 Astreuos aims to be a competitive and viable platform for powerful web3 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.

 Astreuos empowers web3 developers to:
-- create powerful applications and experiences that interface with node APIs for transactions, storage & compute
+- create powerful experiences that interface with blockchain node apis for transactions, storage and compute.
-- host applications, static sites and media content on Nebula
+- host applications, static sites and media content on Nebula.
 - perform compute intensive applications using Reactor Private & Open Compute.

 ## Contents